firefly-iii/docs/new-docs/faq/other.md

 Make sure you set `TRUSTED_PROXIES` to `**`.
 See also [this issue](https://github.com/firefly-iii/firefly-iii/issues/1632) on GitHub.

+## Auto complete is case sensitive?

+This happens when the underlying database is Postgres, which is case sensitive by default.
+You may run into this when searching for `FLO` doesn't yield `flower`.

+There's not much i can do about this.
+When the auto-complete searches in your database for entries, it may do so in a case-sensitive manner.

+The good news is that once the search is over, the result is cached by your browser.
+These cached entries will be searched for in a case-**in**sensitive manner.

 ## I keep getting redirected to the index after editing something

 If you're running Firefly III in a reverse proxy environment, please check if you have the following configuration: